scala/docs.scala-lang/_tour/type-inference.md

 ```tut
 def squareOf(x: Int) = x * x
 ```
-The compiler can infer that the return type is an int so no return type is required.
+The compiler can infer that the return type is an `Int`, so no explicit return type is required.

 For recursive methods, the compiler is not able to infer a result type.
 Here is a program which will fail the compiler for this reason: